-I am Miss Heap and I am the subject lead for Physical Education (PE).
+I am Mrs Sherlock and I am the subject lead for Physical Education (PE).

 At Bridge Hall we have a wide and varied approach to PE.
 The curriculum is taught according to the guidelines of the 2014 National Curriculum, inspiring pupils to succeed and excel in competitive sport and other physically demanding activities.

 Through PE there will be opportunities to become physically confident in a way that supports health and fitness.
 These opportunities build character and help to embed values such as fairness and respect.